SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 Non-performing investments are identified and depreciation/provision are made thereon based on the RBI guidelines.
 Based on management assessment of impairment, the Bank additionally creates provision over and above the RBI guidelines.
 The depreciation/ provision on such non-performing investments are not set off against the appreciation in respect of other performing securities.
 Interest on non-performing investments is not recognized in the Profit and Loss account until received.

-countries, whichever are more stringent are followed.
+In respect of Investments at Overseas Branches, Reserve Bank of India guidelines or those of the host countries, whichever are more stringent are followed.
 In case of those branches situated in countries where no guidelines are specified, the guidelines of the Reserve Bank of India are followed.

 3.3 Disposal of Investments

-Profit / Loss on sale of Investments classified as HTM category is recognized in the Profit & Loss Account based on the weighted average cost / book value of the related Investments and an amount equivalent of profit on sale of Investments in “Held to Maturity” classification is appropriated to Capital Reserve Account.
+Profit / Loss on sale of Investments classified as HTM category is recognized in the Profit & Loss Account based on the weighted average cost / book value of the

 3.4 Accounting for repo/reverse repo

 The Bank has adopted the Uniform Accounting Procedure prescribed by the RBI for accounting of Market Repo and Reverse Repo transactions [Including the Liquidity Adjustment Facility (LAF) with the RBI vide circular no. RBI/2016-17/FMOD.MAOG.
 No. /01.01.001/2016-17 Dated September 15, 2016 and circular no. RBI/2019-20/107 FMRD.DIRD.21/14.03.038/2019-20 Repurchase Transactions (Repo) (Reserve Bank) Directions, 2018 Dated November 28, 2019.
-Repo and Reverse Repo Transactions are treated as Collaterised Borrowing / Lending Operations with an agreement to repurchase on the agreed terms.
+Repo and Reverse Repo Transactions are treated as Collateralized Borrowing / Lending Operations with an agreement to repurchase on the agreed terms.
 Securities sold under Repo are continued to be shown under investments and Securities purchased under Reverse Repo are not included in investments.
 Costs and Revenues are accounted for as interest expenditure / income, as the case may be.

 3.5 Investment fluctuation reserve

-With a view to building up of adequate reserves to protect against increase in yields, RBI through circular number RBI/2017-18/147 DBR.No.BP BC.102/21.04.048/2017-18 dated April 2, 2018, advised all banks to create an IFR with effect from the FY 2018-19.
+With a view to building up of adequate reserves to protect against increase in yields, RBI through circular number RBI/DOR/2023-24/104 DOR.MRG.36/21.04.141/2023-24 dated September 12, 2023, advised all banks to create an IFR.

 3.6 Derivatives

-The Bank presently deals in interest rate and currency derivatives.
-The interest rate derivatives dealt with by the Bank are Rupee Interest Rate Swaps, Foreign Currency Interest Rate Swaps, Exchange traded Rupee Interest Rate Future and Forward Rate Agreements.
-Currency Derivatives dealt with by the Bank are Options, Currency swaps and Exchange traded Currency Future.
+Derivatives dealt with by the Bank are Options, Currency swaps and Exchange traded Currency Future.
 The Bank undertakes derivative transactions for market making/ trading and hedging on-balance sheet assets and liabilities.
 The Bank identifies the hedged item (asset or liability) at the inception of the hedging transaction itself.
-Hedge effectiveness is ascertained at the time of
+Hedge effectiveness is ascertained at the time of the inception of the hedge and at each reporting date thereafter.

 3.7 Valuation of Derivatives